Working with run logs

 From here you can:

-View logs.
 Access more insights and detailed logs for this run.
-For more information please see our page.
+For more information, please see Viewing logs.

-View logs (classic).
 If you prefer to work with 'original style' logs, you can access them from here.
-For more information please see our page.
+For more information, please see Viewing logs (classic).

-Download logs.
 Use this option to download detailed logs in CSV format.
-For more information please see our page.
+For more information, please see Downloading run logs.

-Retry the flow run.
 Use this option to retry a process flow run that previously failed.
-For more information please see our page.
+For more information, please see Retrying a failed process flow run.